Applications for Rapid Access should be made in the UAS.

 Please note that the main route of access to eBIC is via the Group (BAG) Access route.
 So please follow this route of access if at all possible.

 iNEXT will peer review the scientific merit of your application, but iNEXT will send it to eBIC for technical assessment.
-It is therefore essential that you follow Diamond acceptance criteria, and provide images of 2D classes calculated from the cryoEM sample under investigation which demonstrates secondary structure.
+It is therefore essential that you follow Diamond acceptance criteria, which is to provide images of 2D classes calculated from the cryoEM sample under investigation.
+In most cases your 2D classes should be able to produce a map of high enough resolution to show secondary structure.
+This criteria is designed to ensure that projects are well progressed and investigators bring high quality grids, with good ice and optimised conditions for the sample under investigation.

 Please also be aware that the standard allocation period for Rapid Access is 2 days and we award one proposal per project.
 An individual PI will be awarded at most 3 Rapid sessions per 6 month allocation period.